 - There are $10 NHS dues; they are due prior to induction.

-- You must complete at least 10 hours of community service to maintain membership.
-Five of these hours must be from an NHS sponsored volunteer opportunity.
-A minimum of three hours are required each trimester.
+- You must complete at least 16 hours of community service to maintain membership.
+Eight hours must be completed before January and eight must be completed before the end of May.
+(For exact deadlines, see signed student and parent contracts).
 Failure to maintain hours may lead to dismissal from NHS.

 - You must attend all meetings.
 All are mandatory.